-It is clear that Ireland and its EU partners face security threats that are "more diverse, less visible and less predictable".
-12 Ireland has always engaged actively, through the EU, UN and other international bodies in crisis management and in tackling the root causes of instability.
+It is clear that Ireland and its EU partners face security threats that are "more diverse, less visible and less predictable", 12 notwithstanding this, the conflict in 2022 between Ukraine and Russia has highlighted that traditional state on state military engagements can and will continue to arise.
+Ireland has always engaged actively, through the EU, UN and other international bodies in crisis management and in tackling the root causes of instability.
 UN and UN-mandated missions, including military missions, are among the instruments used by the international community in the collective security response.
-Active engagement by Ireland in this collective response can on occasion lead to an increase in the threat to Ireland directly or by association, without however, significantly altering the general security environment that Ireland faces.
-13 Defence Forces leaders must reflect upon and operate within this environment; an Operating Environment which is complex, congested, cluttered, contested and connected and one which will continuously challenge leaders.
+Active engagement by Ireland in this collective response can on occasion lead to an increase in the threat to Ireland directly or by association, without however, significantly altering the general security environment that Ireland faces.13 Defence Forces leaders must reflect upon and operate within this environment; an operating environment which is complex, congested, cluttered, contested and connected and one which will continuously challenge leaders.